Rose-Arch-Holdings-Ltd/rae-tech-test-2/README.md

 ---

 1. Clone the repository: `git clone https://github.com/Rose-Arch-Holdings-Ltd/rae-tech-test-2.git`
+2. Ensure you are using `node@18.15.0` or above
-2. Run `cd server` in the terminal, then `yarn install` and `yarn start` to start the server.
+3. Run `cd server` in the terminal, then `yarn install` and `yarn start` to start the server.
-3. In another terminal run `cd client`, then `yarn install` and `yarn start` to start the web client.
+4. In another terminal run `cd client`, then `yarn install` and `yarn start` to start the web client.
-4. Access the project at http://localhost:1234/
+5. Access the project at http://localhost:1234/

 ### Tasks